ticup/emotional/README.md

 Partial port from the [pattern.en library of CLIPS (University of Antwerp)](http://www.clips.ua.ac.be/pages/pattern-en), so all credits go to the original author [Tom De Smedt](http://organisms.be).
 It's based on their own acquired [adjective sentiment database](https://github.com/ticup/emotional/blob/master/en/en-sentiment.xml).

-Explanation taken + slightly altered from their website (since I couldn't explain it any more accurately):
+Explanation taken their website (and slightly altered to fit the port):

 Written text can be broadly categorized into two types: facts and opinions.
 Opinions carry people's sentiments, appraisals and feelings toward the world.
-The pattern.en module bundles a lexicon of adjectives (e.g., good, bad, amazing, irritating, ...) that occur frequently in product reviews, annotated with scores for sentiment polarity (positive ↔ negative) and subjectivity (objective ↔ subjective).
+The emotional module bundles a lexicon of adjectives (e.g., good, bad, amazing, irritating, ...) that occur frequently in product reviews, annotated with scores for sentiment polarity (positive ↔ negative) and subjectivity (objective ↔ subjective).

 The emotional.get(sentence) function returns a { polarity: [-1, 1], subjectivity: [0, 1], assessments: ...} object for the given sentence, based on the adjectives it contains, where polarity is a value between -1.0 and +1.0 and subjectivity between 0.0 and 1.0.
 The sentence should be a string.